AcuGIS/GeoSuite/docs/webapps/leafletjs.rst

 2. Be sure you have started GeoServer

-3. If both of above are eliminated, restart Apache Tomcat
+3. If both of above are eliminated, restart Apache HTTP Server